AqwamCreates/DataPredict/docs/API/Models/KNearestNeighboursClassifier.md

 #### Parameters

-* featureMatrix: Matrix containing all data.
+* featureMatrix: matrix containing all data.

 * returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.